dkandalov/kotlin-99/readme.md

 The problems have different levels of difficulty.
 Those marked with a single asterisk (\*) are easy.
 If you have successfully solved the preceeding problems, you might be able to solve them within a few (say 15) minutes.
-Problems marked with two asterisks (\*\*) are of intermediate difficulty and might take you about 30-90 minutes to solve them.
+Problems marked with two asterisks (\*\*) are of intermediate difficulty and might take about 30-90 minutes to solve.
 Problems marked with three asterisks (\*\*\*) are more difficult.
 You may need more time (i.e. a few hours or more) to find a good solution.
+Plese note that levels of difficulty is just a guess.

 This is work-in-progress.
 All contributions are welcome (including new solutions for problems which already have a solution).

-The main reason to do these exercises instead of using websites like hackerrank.com and codewars.com is that there is no vendor lock-in and no hidden agenda pursued by the website owner.

 ## Lists